ctlcltd/e2-sat-editor/README.md

 It supports both Enigma2, Lamedb 4 and Lamedb 5 formats (2.4 and 2.5) and Enigma1 (2.3 and 2.2).

+And it supports also Neutrino xml (api v1, v2, v3, v4).

 &nbsp;

 🆕 **There are pre-releases available for testing** 📡